 To celebrate the company’s tenth birthday, a team from Cavendish tackled the infamous ‘Three Peaks Challenge’, climbing the highest three peaks of England, Scotland and Wales within 24 hours to raise over £5,000 for charity.

-In 2015, the team climbed Snowdon in Wales (1085m), Scafell Pike in England (978m) and Ben Nevis, in Scotland (1344m).
+The team climbed Snowdon in Wales (1085m), Scafell Pike in England (978m) and Ben Nevis, in Scotland (1344m).
 To keep to the strict time limit, we needed to reach the summit of Ben Nevis in five hours, Scafell Pike in four hours and Snowdon in four hours, with around ten hours of driving in between.

 The total distance walked was around 42 kilometres (26 miles) with a total ascent of 9,800 feet (3000 m).